mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 > **How do I choose?**
 >
 > You may be thinking that navigation in Angular apps is confusing, because we've introduced 2 ways of navigating between pages/components.
-When shoudl you write code and bind to the tap event handler, and when should you use `nsRouterLink`?
+When should you write code and bind to the tap event handler, and when should you use `nsRouterLink`?
 We recommend you use `nsRouterLink` for navigation, by default.
 This will navigate you to components the Angular way.
 If you need to perform other actions before you navigate (like change UI components, submit data to a web API, or some other business logic), use a tap event handler.

 #### Adding the *nsRouterLink* attribute directive